JackCheeseBurger/CSC365-Final-Project/README.md

 > **Note:** `db.json` is deleted on server shutdown in the current implementation,
 > as the server uses a cleanup hook for easier testing and demonstration.
-> Remove cleanup hook if you want your backend data to persist after the server closes.
+> Remove the cleanup hook if you want your backend data to persist after the server closes.

 ## File Structure
 ```